AshleyYakeley/Truth/mkdocs/docs/declarations.md

 ### Referring to declarations

-In a given scope, there is a current namespace and a list of search namespaces.
+In a given scope, there is a current namespace.

 References to namespaces are either relative or absolute.
 Absolute namespace references consist of names separated by dots, with a trailing dot.
 These names specify the namespace directly.

 Relative namespace references consist of names separated by dots.
-These names specify the namespace made by concatenating with the current namespace.

 For example,

-* `namespace Metadata.Image.` refers to the namespace `Metadata` within the namespace `Image` within the root namespace
+* `namespace Metadata.Image.` refers to the namespace `Metadata` within the namespace `Image` within the root namespace.
-* `namespace Metadata.Image` refers to the namespace `Metadata` within the namespace `Image` within the current namespace
+* `namespace Metadata.Image` refers to the namespace `Metadata` within the namespace `Image` within searched namespaces.

 Likewise, references to full names are either relative or absolute.
 Absolute full name references consist of names separated by dots, with a trailing dot.
 These names specify the namespace directly, and then the name within the namespace.

 Relative full name references consist of names separated by dots.
-These names are searched in the following namespaces:

-* the current namespace, followed by all ancestor namespaces
+These names are searched in the current namespace, followed by all ancestor namespaces.
-* the search namespaces in reverse order of introduction

-For example,
+For example, if the current namespaces is `B.A.`:

-* `async.Task.` refers to the declaration `async` within the namespace `Task` within the root namespace
+* `async.Task.` is always `async.Task.`, that is, it refers to the declaration `async` within the namespace `Task` within the root namespace.
-* `async.Task` refers to the first declaration of `async` within the namespace `Task` within the current namespace, followed by all ancestor namespaces, followed by the search namespaces.
+* `async.Task` refers to the first found of these: `async.Task.B.A.`, `async.Task.A.`, `async.Task.`.

 ### Current namespace